chop-dbhi/avocado/README.md

 <DataField 'library.book.title'>
 ```

-These three attributes enable referencing to the actual field instance and model class:
+These three attributes allow you to access the actual field instance and model class:

 - `f.field` - The model DataField instance this field represents
 - `f.model` - The model class this field is associated with